Gonzogonzzip/Speciale-Thesis-project/README.md

 The answer is somewhat complicated, as these three variables are heavily intertwined, but put simply:
 The models struggled to capture the median in the way they had in prior research, likely due to the use of Danish data.
 The variance issue persists, especially in newer models, maximum temperature is insufficient to fix it, and prompting is trial-and-error and difficult to predict.

+Appendix overview:
+- #1-3 are the notebooks.
+- #4 is the old prompt.
+- #5 is my raw result logs (may be some old mis-noted results, anything in the paper itself is triple-checked).
+- #6-19 are graphs and figures from the tests.

+I also have the batch files for all the same tests as appendix 6-19.
+Feel free to contact me if you want copies!